inyong37/Study/_Computer/Software/File.md

 tar is a computer software utility for collecting many files into one archive file, often referred to as a tarball, for distribution or backup purposes.
 The name is derived from "tape archive", as it was originally developed to write data to sequential I/O devices with no file system of their own.
 The archive data sets created by tar contain various file system parameters, such as name, timestamps, ownerships, file-access permissions, and directory organization.
 POSIX abandoned tar in favor of pax, yet tar sees continued widespread use.

+### [shadow](https://man7.org/linux/man-pages/man5/shadow.5.html) - shadowed password file (/etc/shadow) | [StackExchange](https://unix.stackexchange.com/questions/549464/etc-shadow-permissions-security-best-practice-000-vs-600-vs-640)

+shadow is a file which contains the password information for the system's accounts and optional aging information.
+This file must not be readable by regular users if password security is to be maintained.
+Each line of this file contains 9 fields, separated by colons (":"), in the following order: login name, encrypted password, date of last password change, minimum password age, maximum password age, password warning period, password inactivity period, account expiration date, and reserved field.

 ---

 ### Reference